Is Peanut Butter Keto? Can I eat any Peanut Butter?

 How much carbohydrate does Peanut Butter contain?

-As a result, peanut butter is not only a quite good Keto-friendly ingredient but it also serves as a good source of proteins.
+As a result, peanut butter is not only a quite good Keto-friendly ingredient, but it also serves as a good source of proteins.

 In fact, some protein powder manufacturers use peanuts as their base ingredients!

-What are the Benefits of Peanut Butter?
+What are the good micronutrients in Peanut Butter?